 Re-grade after major updates, before applying to a new role family, or after 20-30 applications with low response rates.

 Ready for a baseline score and targeted fixes?
-Try our resume grader tool and apply this rubric after each edit round.
+Try the AI resume score checker, then use this rubric after each edit round.